umccr/agha-data-validation-pipeline/README.md

 ### Lambda Arguments

 The following are arguments supported on each lambda.
+Recommended invoking lambda asynchronously.

 ### data_transfer_manager